Deciding whether or not to go to university is one of the most crucial decisions of your life, but there are still doubts over studying for a degree.

 Despite this, there are still doubts over studying for a degree, so we have put together a 5 Point Guide to dispel the myths you might come across:

 As UK fee levels have massively increased in the past 6 years, the prospect of sinking over £50,000 into debt doesn’t sound very appealing.
 Thankfully, the world of modern technology has enabled the creation of new alternative routes to study, where you don’t need to fall into mountains of debt to achieve your learning ambitions.
-Moreover, the range of flexible payment options available makes it all even more affordable.

 It’s an endless debate about whether work experience or a university degree is more important for career progression.
 Some argue that hands-on work experience is more vital than a degree; others claim a degree delivers what work-experience can’t.